moeoverflow/mach3-cli/README.md

 ### What it does:

-Even want to find a specific anime quote?
+Even wanted to find a specific anime quote?
 Mach3 indexes your subtitle files, makes individual lines searchable & can even open the video at that line!

 * Recursively finds all .ass files in the directory given.
 * Parses the .ass files, regex-process the text